t a n i a

 She was right about what I was expecting all right.
 Half the women that came through my door were there because of a man and the other half I cant remember.
 She was right and staring, too.
 Staring right at me and trying to gauge exactly what I expected out of her, all right.
 She was trying to gauge as well what to expect of me as well as she looked at me with her eyes that resembled nothing so much as a glass bead game.

-“Well, Sarah, please tell carefully me what you’d like me to do for you,” I said as I ashed out my Camel Crush into the porcelain ashtray that I kept on my desk.
+“Well, Celiac, please tell carefully me what you’d like me to do for you,” I said as I ashed out my Camel Crush into the porcelain ashtray that I kept on my desk.
 I had made a habit of smoking Camel Crushes since not a lot of people expected a grown man to smoke cigarettes that had a ball of menthol flavouring in the filters, but I liked to keep people on their toes.
 I was like that sometimes.
 I smiled at her winsomlely like I did sometimes.
-I hiccuped a bit as she answered.
+I hiccuped a bit though not too much as she answered.